StefanMunnes/SICSS_2024/Readme.md

 The Summer Institute will be held at the [Berlin Social Science Center (WZB)](https://www.wzb.eu).

-Find further information about the key note speakers and their talks on our [speakers page](https://www.wzb.eu/en/research/dynamics-of-social-inequalities/work-family-and-social-inequality/sicss-2024).
+Find further information about the participants, teachers, and key note speakers and their talks on our [SICSS people page](https://sicss.io/2024/berlin/people).

 ---